boranseckin/corvo/README.md

 URL Shortener is a one page app to create short and humane URLs.
 It has a form to submit a long URL and a reactive list to show shortened version of it.
 User can specify the duration of the shortened URL.
 All the content is stored in MongoDB.

-In order to use the shortened URL, paste your 5 character code after `http://boranseckin.com/r/`.
+In order to use the shortened URL, paste your 5 character code after `/r/` path.
+Example: `http://DOMAIN/r/SHORTENED_URL`

 A running example of the shortener can be found here: http://boranseckin.com/url